Akshaykhanna111/Transforming-and-Analyzing-Data-with-PostgreSQL/README.md

 7. Evaluating the efficacy of search keywords as what's been seen is majority of traffic is organic but the conversions through this channel is very low compared to direct and referral marketing campaigns.

 ## Challenges
 There were multiple issues with data.
 Normalization and referential integrity norms could not be followed at all with the given form and shape of data.
 Lots of columns that could be of use for critical analysis, had more than 50% records missing.
-Data had lot of redundnacy and duplication, for example same non prime attributes were common across files, single SKUs had multiple different descriptions and categories in the sessions data, product SKUs in sessions table were not matching with those in products table, only 81 records were shared from sessions data where a transaction flag was 1, rest all were 0 out of the volume of 15K records and lastly columns like category, city, country etc had lots of junk values.
+Data had lot of redundancy and duplication, for example same non prime attributes were common across files, single SKUs had multiple different descriptions and categories in the sessions data, product SKUs in sessions table were not matching with those in products table, only 81 records were shared from sessions data where a transaction flag was 1, rest all were 0 out of the volume of 15K records and lastly columns like category, city, country etc had lots of junk values.

 ## Future Goals
 Following are the the points that should be accorded priority going forward for effective analysis -
 1. Normalization of database with referential integrity and accuracy constraints in place.
 2. More refined schema design in place with additional data points available for analysis like supplier and shipment related data, or customer demographic data etc.
 3. Fixing issues with data collection, ideally junk values should not be getting captured and if so then there has to be standardization to club all into a single category rather than having different kinds of junk values across tables for the same column.
-4. Having an effective QA framework in place, which shoud be scheduled for execution at regular fixed periods to keep monitoring data related issues.
+4. Having an effective QA framework in place, which should be scheduled for execution at regular fixed periods to keep monitoring data related issues.
 5. Employing user defined functions and views to automate reporting framework for various stakeholders
 6. Setting up a robust data pipeline to ensure seamless data collection on a daily basis with guardrails implemented in the form of a sturdy QA framework
 7. Doing more in-depth analysis on customer funnel, marketing campaigns ROI, changing customer personas and preferences across geographies and time.